JBdesign53/docker-compose-dev/README.md

 Using the default setup, Docker serves your web files from the `/docker/www/` directory.
 Each domain/website is in its own directory within this folder.

 To change the directory location open the `/env` file and set a new `HTML_VOLUME` directory path.
-This should point to the dirctory containing your website files.
+This should point to the dirctory containing all your website files.

 Each domain/website should be in its own directory similar to the directory structure in `/docker/www/`.